 This book is approved by the guru of Ayurveda in the West Dr. Vasant Lad himself.
 He considers this book is simplified and written straightforwardly so that every person can understand.

 The book is colorful and organized well.
-But, someone searching for in-depth resources on Ayurveda may get disappointed.
+However, someone searching for in-depth resources on Ayurveda may be disappointed.
 Overall Susan has been able to put her expertise on Ayurveda through this book.

-This book is perfect of someone who is new to Ayurveda and want to adapt Ayurveda practices in his or her life.
+This book is perfect for someone who is new to Ayurveda and wants to adapt Ayurveda practices in his or her life.
 The book is written by Angela Hope-Murray, MSc (Ayur) MA, who has been a practitioner of complementary medicine for over 30 years.

-The book has some Yoga poses with descriptions and pictures which can come handy for someone looking for body stretching tips.
-The beautiful tables included in the book makes the book more simplistic for someone who finds figures/data hard to devour.
-Glossary of Sanskrit words at the end and side by side English and Latin translations is appreciable.
+The book has some Yoga poses with descriptions and pictures which can come in handy for someone looking for body stretching tips.
+The beautiful tables included in the book make the book more simplistic for someone who finds figures/data hard to devour.
+A glossary of Sanskrit words at the end and side-by-side English and Latin translations is appreciable.
 Murray takes literally that she is writing for dummies.

 Overall, the book is a gem for Ayurveda beginner but I have to say this book is not for someone who is seeking some advanced pieces of information.

 This book has a lot to offer.
 The small size of the book may be disappointing for someone.
-Overall, Anne McIntyre who is a Fellow of the National Institute of Medical Herbalists has abled to stand on providing a concise subject matter on Ayurvedic healing.
+Overall, Anne McIntyre who is a Fellow of the National Institute of Medical Herbalists has been able to stand by providing a concise subject matter on Ayurvedic healing.

 The writer has described beautifully all the principles of Ayurveda.
 She has included different herbs, their uses, and formulations which is appreciable.
-She talks on keeping ourselves healthy through diet, lifestyle, and exercise.
+She talks about keeping ourselves healthy through diet, lifestyle, and exercise.